CityofToronto/bdit_tt_request_app/README.md

 * We aggregate _corridors_ temporally into bins having data coverage over 80% or more of the corridor by length.
 These bins can't be longer than 30 minutes (6 consecutive 5-minute bins)

 Where data is missing it is extrapolated at the average speed over the 80%+ of the length which did have data.

+These aggregated corridors form the basic unit of observation for an aggregated corridor travel time.
+From these we provide estimates of the mean and the three quartiles.
+While the mean should be fairly unbiased, it must be noted that because there is averaging in the first step, there will be some potential reversion toward the mean within our basic unit of observation.
+As a result, we will tend to underestimate variability within the travel time distribution.

 ### Other means of estimating travel times